ajfunk327/Recipes/chicken n dumplins.md

 Bake chicken for about 45 minutes.
 Once the chicken is cooked, shred it with two forks.

+Put a small pad of butter in a large pot and cook shallots and garlic in it until it smells amazing.

-Pour 2 quarts of chicken stock or broth into a large pot and start warming it up on the stove top while you make the dumplings..
+Pour 2 quarts of chicken stock or broth into the pot and start warming it up on the stove top while you make the dumplings..

 In a medium bowl, combine flour and baking powder.
 Then add in cubed butter.